Minter blockchain

 Each transaction has:

-- Nonce - int, used for prevent transaction reply.
+- Nonce - int, unique number for each address, used to prevent transaction replication, starts from 1;

-- Gas Price - big int, fee multiplier, should be equal or greater than current mempool min gas price.
+- Gas Price - big int, fee multiplier, should be equal to or greater than current mempool min. gas price;

-- Gas Coin ID - int, coin id to pay fee, right padded with zeros
+- Gas Coin ID - int, coin id to pay fee;

 - Signature Data - digital signature of transaction.